 For years we’ve explored how these efforts can be even more impactful.
 Explore our guidance and insights.

-Key resources and commentary on children and young people
+Featured resources and commentary on children and young people

 NPC and the Centre for Youth Impact are leading the learning and impact strand of a £40m DCMS and the Big Lottery Fund programme that is funding around 86 open-access youth providers.
 This blog outlines five ways we are confronting the challenges of evaluation in open-access settings.